rolling-scopes-school/tasks/stage2/modules/final-task/README.md

 #### Distribution of Students into Groups

-1. Students register on [RS App](https://app.rs.school/course/team-distributions?course=js-fe-2023Q4) thus confirming their willingness and readiness to take part in the final course project.
+1. Students proceede to the Team Distributions tab on RS App and register there thus confirming their willingness and readiness to take part in the final course project.

-2. Groups are formed on [RS App](https://app.rs.school/course/team-distributions?course=js-fe-2023Q4).
+2. Groups are formed on Team Distributions.
 Students can either create their own team, join an existing team, or be assigned to a team randomly.

 #### Mentor's Tasks